astrapi69/jaulp-wicket/README.md

 - Feature requests, questions and bug reports can be reported at the [issues page](https://github.com/astrapi69/jaulp.wicket/issues).

+## Note

+No animals were harmed in the making of this library.

 # Donate

 If you like this library, please consider a donation through